Permanent Partner Visa (Subclass 100) Australia — 2026 Guide

-The Subclass 100 Partner visa is a permanent visa that allows the spouse or de facto partner of an Australian citizen, permanent resident, or eligible New Zealand citizen to live in Australia permanently.
+The Subclass 100 Partner (Migrant) visa is the permanent, second stage of Australia's offshore partner visa pathway.
+It lets the spouse or de facto partner of an Australian citizen, Australian permanent resident, or eligible New Zealand citizen live in Australia permanently, and is usually granted to people who already hold the temporary Subclass 309 visa.

 -